Info C8. Foundations of Data Science (4 units)

 Three hours of lecture per week.
 Prerequisites: 202, 203 or consent of instructor.
 Concepts and methods of design, management, creation, and evaluation of multimedia information systems.
 Theory and practice of digital media production, reception, organization, retrieval, and reuse.
 Review of applicable digital technology with special emphasis on digital video.
 Course will involve group projects in the design and development of digital media systems and applications.

-Three hours of lecture per week.
+Three hours of lecture and one hour of laboratory per week.
 Prerequisites: Information 206, Computer Science 160, or knowledge of programming and data structures with consent of instructor.
 The design and presentation of digital information.
 Use of graphics, animation, sound, visualization software, and hypermedia in presenting information to the user.
 Methods of presenting complex information to enhance comprehension and analysis.
 Incorporation of visualization techniques into human-computer interfaces

 Three hours of lecture per week.
 Prerequisites: 206 or equivalent.
 Communications concepts, network architectures, data communication software and hardware, networks (e.g. LAN, wide), network protocols (e.g. TCP/IP), network management, distributed information systems.
 Policy and management implications of the technology.